Muireadhach Albanach Ó Dálaigh

 Muireadhach Albanach Ó Dálaigh ("Scottish Muireadhach"); (c.1180–c.1250) was a Gaelic poet and crusader and member of the Ó Dálaigh bardic family.

 Early career

-Muireadhach was born at Derryvarra, Co.
-Meath, son of Maolíosa Ó Dálaigh.
+Muireadhach was born at Derryvarra in what is now County Meath, the son of Maolíosa Ó Dálaigh.

-The Annals of the Four Masters of Ireland tells us that in 1213 he was living in Cairbre Drom Cliabh, now County Sligo as the ollamh (high poet) of King Domhnall Ó Domhnaill (died 1241) of the O'Donnell dynasty.
+The Annals of the Four Masters tells us that in 1213 he was living in Cairbre Drom Cliabh, in what is now the north of County Sligo, as the ollamh ('high poet') of King Domhnall Ó Domhnaill (died 1241) of the O'Donnell dynasty.
 His life took a drastic turn after he killed his benefactor's tax-collector Fionn Ó Brolacháin, whom Muireadhach considered had been insolent, with an axe.
 This slaying put him on a life of exile, as he had to flee from the wrath of King Ó Domhnaill.

 In a poem, Ó Dálaigh dismisses his murder as his victim was a mere commoner and therefore of no account, a telling indication of the rigid stratification of traditional Irish society: